Nkluge-correa/TeenyTinyLlama/cards/models/TeenyTinyLlama-160m.md

 ## Benchmarks

-Evaluations on English benchmarks were performed using the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) (by [EleutherAI](https://www.eleuther.ai/)).
+Evaluations on benchmarks were performed using the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) (by [EleutherAI](https://www.eleuther.ai/)).
 [Laiviet](https://github.com/laiviet/lm-evaluation-harness) translated the tasks from the LM-Evaluation-Harness we used.
 The results of models marked with an "*" were extracted from the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

 |                  | **ARC**   | **HellaSwag** | **MMLU**  | **TruthfulQA** | **Average** |
 |------------------|-----------|---------------|-----------|----------------|-------------|